dhurlburtusa/shortcuts/ruby/ruby-notes.md

 - Most operators in Ruby are just syntactic sugar (with some precedence rules) for method calls.
 - Message passing, not function calls.
 - Blocks are Objects, they just don’t know it yet.
-- Most operators in Ruby are just syntactic sugar (with some precedence rules) for method calls.
 - The `Kernel` module methods may be called without a receiver and thuse can be be called in functional form.
 - Recommended shebang: `#!/usr/bin/env ruby`